Bunny350/Bunny350/README.md

-> Build the crazy and cry about it.
-Cry about it and get the achievement. - srabbit 604 2 / XG
+> It is just the beginning of building something else.
+Build the crazy and cry about it.
+Cry about it and get the achievement. - [srabbit 604 2 / XG](https://github.com/Bunny350/srabbit-604)

 **OITSWILLIAM PANG** and the Open Source.
 Sometimes makes products that already exists, but other times don't.